-This advanced guide to call ads will cover all of the ways to drive phone calls to your business and optimize them for success.
+This advanced guide to call ads and call extensions will cover all of the ways to drive phone calls to your business and optimize them for success.

 Some people want to talk to a real person when they’re looking for information.
 In fact, mobile call volume to businesses continues to surge and is predicted to reach 169 billion calls by 2020, a 35% increase from 2017.1 That’s why online advertising is about more than just your website, especially with on-the-go consumers.
 A customer’s interaction with you can be carried out across different channels: online, in your store or over the phone.
 For many advertisers, calls are the most important channel to use when connecting with customers.